-A good project brief is critical to getting your community to deliver the video clips you need to build your video content.
+A good project brief is critical to getting your community to contribute video clips that you need to build your video content.
+Just like Asana tells you project briefs are a great way to capture key information for your project, Vloggi is the same.

 Each project has its own URL for you to share.
 Activate them with fun promotions or competitions and then license only the best content.